AlexiaDelorme/project-spacex/README.md

 ### Theme

-I wanted to create a website that would transport the user to space.
+I wanted to create a website that would "bring" the user to space.
 I wanted to keep it classy and professional as well.
 I have tried to put some efforts on selecting visually impacting pictures.

 I have used a free bootstrap theme called [Grayscale](https://startbootstrap.com/themes/grayscale/).
 I found it absolutely wonderful and I tried my best to stick to the theme while building my website.